-Didn’t do practice period this year; didn’t have shiso.
+Didn’t do practice period this year; didn’t haveShuso. .
 Asked Jana to lead groups, however it only happened once rather than a series.

-Joe as tanto for Sunday and daily practice.
+Joe Hall is serving as Tanto for Sunday and daily practice.
 Joe reports:

 Have set up new program for Sunday with more organization.
 Sunday program running at 80-100% capacity, happy with the number of people showing up.
 Teaching about 250 people/year who are new to meditation.